Academic Leadership Development Program (ALDP)

 Once you have completed the UBC Contact and Information Sheet, send the document to the Moving Company’s Relocation Coordinator.

 If you choose to get a quote from one of the CAUBO vendors – which includes AMJ Campbell and Armstrong – you will need to contact their relocation coordinator for any required documents that may need to be completed.
+Please contact the vendor directly, rather than using their "Request a quote" options on the website to ensure you can access the CAUBO-negotiated rate.

 It is important to note that you must use one of the moving companies designated by UBC or CAUBO in order to be successfully reimbursed from the Central Relocation Fund if you choose to use a moving company to help you transport your household goods.